Costner pans Baldwin role in oil skimmer company

 On Friday, Costner, dressed in a tan suit, at times seemed critical of himself.
 "Gosh I'm terrible," he said as he struggled to articulate the company's financial workings.

-"No, I was looking at your client, Mr. Baldwin," said Costner, 57, the star of such movies as "Field of Dreams", "The Untouchables" and "The Bodyguard."
+The star of such movies as "Field of Dreams", "The Untouchables" and "The Bodyguard," Costner, 57, had a few heated exchanges on Thursday with the plaintiffs' attorney, James Cobb.
+At one point, Costner interrupted Cobb's questioning and said: "I'm finished with you being loud with me."

-U.S. District Judge Martin Feldman told Costner to stop talking to Baldwin.
+"Mr. Costner, we don't need incivility," U.S. District Judge Martin Feldman said.
+"This is not a wrestling match."

-Baldwin, 46, has yet to testify in the case, which is expected to last through the end of next week.
+Baldwin, 46, has yet to testify.
 The youngest of four brothers all of whom are actors, he is known for roles in "The Usual Suspects" and "Flyboys."
+(Editing by Chris Baltimore)